 “We wanted road-tested evidence of programs and patient care strategies that work to bring blood pressure under control,” Jessup said.
 “It’s a useful tool to help people bring blood pressure down to a healthy level.”

 The American Heart Association has a variety of tools that can help you control your blood pressure.
 This infographic can help you understand what you need to do to make healthy lifestyle changes, like knowing your numbers, losing weight, getting active and reducing sodium.
 You can also learn more information about controlling high blood pressure.

-In this video, Dr. Kevin L. Thomas and Dr. Bimal Shah talk about how you can better control your blood pressure with the American Heart Association's Heart360 web application.
+In this video, Dr. Kevin L. Thomas and Dr. Bimal Shah talk about how you can better control your blood pressure.

 In this video, Dr. Don Lloyd-Jones talks about high blood pressure and tips to manage blood pressure by reducing sodium intake.